Oklahoma State Has Landed The Commitment of 2020 3 Star ATH Rashod Owens

 The Oklahoma State coaching staff was hoping to land both a running back and one more wide receiver in this 2020 class and they have secured a guy who can play both in case one other position falls through.

-Owens picked Oklahoma State over Kansas, Army, and Colorado State, among others.
+Owens holds 13 offers and he chose Oklahoma State over Army, Kansas and Colorado State among others.

 This commitment comes just two days before the early signing period and now brings the Oklahoma State 2020 class to 18 total commitments.